-Wild camping in pouring rain, heavy fog and deep valleys within New England National Park, Northern NSW, in some of the most beautifully remote terrain.
+Wilderness camping in pouring rain, heavy fog and deep valleys within New England National Park, Northern NSW, allowed me to embed myself in some of the most beautiful rainforest I’ve experienced.

-New England National Park consists of large tracts of declared wilderness; there’s little support in the way of facilities, tracks, shelter, water, and best of all – no people.
+New England National Park consists of large tracts of declared wilderness; there’s little support in the way of facilities, tracks, shelter, water, and best of all – few people.

 After walking through heavy fog and zero visibility at Point Lookout, we walked down and through to the Weeping Rock trail – a short 2km return hike from the road in.